ValdirAPN/ValdirAPN/README.md

 ### Hi there!
 I'm Valdir Pinheiro 👋

-- 📱 I’m currently working as Android Developer with Java and Kotlin
+- 📱 I’m currently working as Android Developer with Java and Kotlin at MobApps
-- 🚀 I'm always looking for new chalenges and knowledge
+- 🚀 I'm always looking for new chalenges improving my knowledge
 - 📚 Learning ReactJS | NodeJS | Kotlin and Java for Android

 </br>